hotoo/.gitblacklist/README.rst

 About
 -----
 GIT pre-commit hook for checking the existence of certain words/phrases/functions in the code to be committed.
+These phrases are taken from external files, based on the extension of the file being checked.

+Example: to check for "TODO" or "FIXME" in a java file, create the file {git root}/.precommitblacklist.java containing the two lines:
+TODO
+FIXME

 How to install
 --------------